LiamHowley/stw-db/README.md

 # TO DO

-- Add support for additional options for select queries, not least including an OR operator option, aggregate functions such as count, max, etc, with having and group-by.
+- Add support for additional options for select queries: aggregate functions such as count, max, etc, with having and group-by.
 The latter could be done by adding an additional interface type/context???
 - Add support for multiple mapped columns per aggregate slot, with results mapped into objects, lists, arrays, according to slot type.
 - Add additional transaction support for procedures such as commit, rollback, and savepoint.
 - Revisit dates, and look at intervals.